mikecann/mikecann.co.uk/public/posts/tinkering-with-the-internet-computer/post.md

 [There a bunch of other cool things](https://dfinity.org/faq/) that make the project exciting from the way that the code executes in a "tamperproof" manner to the way the blockchain and tokens are used to both pay for execution and to operate as a governance mechanism.

-As a programmer and tech nerd however the main thing that interested me however was their new programming language Motoko and the way the applications are structured in the form of the Actor Model.
+As a programmer and tech nerd the main thing that interested me is their new programming language the way applications are structured in the form of the Actor Model.

-So lets start tinkering..
+So lets tinker..

 # Getting Setup